alm4096/FFMPEG-Live555-H264-H265-Streamer/README.md

 # FFMPEG-Live555-H264-H265-Streamer
-H264, H265 and more Encoder and Multicast/Unicast Streamer (example of how to use Live555 and FFMPEG) A threaded class for H264 and H265 streaming in Visual Studio using FFMPEG and LIVE555
+H264, H265 and more Encoder and Multicast/Unicast Streamer (example of how to use Live555 and FFMPEG).
+A threaded class for H264 and H265 streaming in Visual Studio using FFMPEG and LIVE555

 ## Credits
 This project uses the following (and would not work at all without them):